darinz/DL/11_Optimization/02_gradient_accumulation.md

 Gradient accumulation is a technique that allows training with large effective batch sizes even when memory constraints limit the actual batch size that can fit in GPU memory.

+> **Explanation:**
+> Gradient accumulation lets you simulate training with a large batch size by splitting it into several smaller batches.
+You sum the gradients from each small batch, and only update the model after all have been processed.
+This is useful when your GPU can't fit a large batch in memory.

 > **Key Insight:** Gradient accumulation lets you train with large batch sizes on limited hardware, improving convergence and stability without needing massive GPUs.

 > **Did you know?** Many state-of-the-art models (e.g., BERT, GPT) are trained with very large effective batch sizes using gradient accumulation!